 Architecturally, Runme breaks down into the following parts:

-- A serializer that transforms markdown into executable tasks & workflows
+- A serializer that transforms markdown into executable cells with input and output

-- A portable task runner interface that supports multimodal clients
+- A portable runner interface that supports multimodal clients

 - A kernel that retains state across execution in sessions akin to a terminal

-- A raw-markdown editor (inside VS Code) client for the workflow runner
+- A raw-markdown editor (inside VS Code) client for the runner

-- A notebook client (inside VS Code) for the workflow runner
+- A notebook client (inside VS Code) for the runner

 - A visual markdown viewer and editor (inside VS Code)

 - Runme currently only has rudimentary support for PowerShell.
 While PowerShell is not limited to Windows, it is its primary platform.
 We recommend using WSL.